Jaysonliu9988/Bamazon/README.md

-- If not, the app will log the phrase Insufficient quantity!, and prevent the order from going through.
+- If not, the app will log the phrase 'Insufficient quantity!', and prevent the order from going through.

 ![gif4](screenshot/Insufficient.gif)